neilcoffey/FunStuff/WordleFiveWordFinder/README.md

 - Determine whether the third level of recursion is the most optimum for creating the sublist of remaining candidates

+Overall, the search checks in the order of billions of 5-word combinations.
+Despite Matt's skepticism, you *can* indeed check millions of combinations per second!

-Please direct further all rants, observations and corrections to @BitterCoffey :)
+Please direct all further rants, observations and corrections to @BitterCoffey :)